telehash/telehash.github.io/v3/chunking.md

 ## Format

-A packet is broken into fragments of size 1 to 255 bytes each, and each fragment is prefixed with a single byte representing its length, together this is called a `chunk`.
-The sequence of one or more chunks is terminated with a zero-length terminator chunk, a single null byte.
+A packet is broken into fragments of size 1 to 255 bytes each, and each fragment is prefixed with a single byte representing its length; this combination together this is called a `chunk`.
+The sequence of one or more chunks is terminated with a zero-length terminator chunk consisting of a single null byte.

 Sequential chunks received that have any size should be appended to a buffer until the zero terminator chunk, at which point the buffer should be checked for a valid packet or discarded.
 Any lone zero chunks with no buffer should be ignored.